DEFRA/epr-backend/docs/architecture/decisions/0017-decouple-spreadsheet-data-extraction-from-layout-using-markers.md

  * - Look for cells starting with "__EPR_DATA_":
  *   - Extract section name from suffix (e.g., "__EPR_DATA_UPDATE_WASTE_BALANCE" → "UPDATE_WASTE_BALANCE")
  *   - Extract headers from cells to the right of marker (same row)
+ *     - Record "__EPR_SKIP_COLUMN" positions as null in headers array
- *     - Skip columns containing "__EPR_SKIP_COLUMN" but continue reading headers beyond them
+ *     - Continue reading headers beyond skip markers
  *     - Stop reading headers when an empty cell is encountered
  *   - Extract data rows below marker until empty row encountered
- *     - For each row, skip columns corresponding to "__EPR_SKIP_COLUMN" positions in the header *
+ *     - For each row, include null values at positions corresponding to "__EPR_SKIP_COLUMN" markers
+ *     - This maintains column index alignment for accurate location tracking *
  * All markers across all worksheets are collected into a single flattened structure.
  */